 Invisalign is an orthodontic treatment that moves crooked or misaligned teeth gradually into the desired position.
 The best part about the Invisalign teeth-straightening system is it is very inconspicuous, so individuals can smile confidently, even during treatment.

 More About Invisalign

-Before starting treatment, Dr. Ivan Stein, Dr. Widmayer or Dr. Shapiro takes X-rays, photos and an impression of your teeth, which he relays to the dental lab that crafts the retainers.
+Before starting treatment, Dr. Ivan Stein, Dr. Derek Widmayer, Dr. Jeffrey Shapiro, Dr. Jonathan Mendina or Dr. Allan Stein takes X-rays, photos and an impression of your teeth, which he relays to the dental lab that crafts the retainers.
 The technician uses your information to generate a 3D digital image of your teeth as well as to create your custom-made retainers.